Awarded Military Medal per August War Diary Entry August 17th.

 Source: Mentioned in report on raid on German trench July 26/27, 1916.

-Also listed under the name Reginald Ermekeil and may have been born in U.S.A. and served the Pancho Villa.
+Also listed under the name Reginald Ermekeil and claims to have served with Pancho Villa.

 Forrester arrived Quebec City on the Corsican on August 7, 1910 as Reginald Mermekeil.
 Changed name to mother’s maiden name upon enlistment as surname was German.